michelin/ns4kafka/README.md

     admin-group: "MY_ADMIN_GROUP"
 ```

-If the admin group is "MY_ADMIN_GROUP", a user will be admin if he belongs to the GitLab group "MY_ADMIN_GROUP".
+If the admin group is set to "MY_ADMIN_GROUP", a user will be granted admin privileges if they belong to the GitLab group "MY_ADMIN_GROUP".

-## Kafka Broker Authentication
+### Kafka Broker Authentication

-The authentication to the Kafka brokers can be configured with the following:
+You can configure authentication to the Kafka brokers using the following:

 ```yaml
 kafka: